GreenIOur/Publications/README.md

 I post here my publications, mostly about technical stuff.

 Have a nice read.
-If you want code test (open source) please contact me
+If you want code from the papers (open source) please contact me